Connect with others who understand.

 Survival Rates Are Improving

 The five-year survival rate for myeloma has improved in the past few decades.
-From 1975 to 2005, myeloma survival rates improved by about 2 percent every two years.
+From 1975 to 2005, myeloma survival rates improved about 2 percent every two years.
 Since 2005, survival rates have increased even more rapidly.

 Prognostic Factors